Health Benefits of Eating Corns

 Flour corn:

 Flour corn is used in the production of corn flour, cornmeal, and masa harina which is a popular ingredient in the making of tortillas and other traditional Mexican dishes.
-Flour corn has soft and starchy kernels that are easy to grind into flour.
+It has soft and starchy kernels that are easy to grind into flour.

 There are more corn varieties than these that have their own unique characteristics and uses.
 Corn is a versatile crop that is used in a wide variety of food and industrial products around the world.